chauhan-mukul/Face-Detection-in-Real-Time/README.md

 ## Sliding Window Technique:
 The classifier uses a sliding window technique to scan through the input image at various scales and positions.
 At each step, the classifier evaluates the presence of face-like features within the window.
 If a region passes all stages of the cascade, it is classified as a face.

+# Where Use Face Detection

+Face Detection is used to collect data for or create dataset for model like face recognition.
+It is the a step in data collection which with use of  open cv can be used to create datasets